Set up a Palworld Dedicated Server Fast – 10 Powerful Steps!

 Advantages over peer-to-peer (P2P) hosting

-When you’re deciding between a dedicated server or just using peer-to-peer hosting in Palworld, a few things stand out fast.
+When you’re deciding between a dedicated server and just using peer-to-peer hosting in Palworld, a few things stand out fast.
 Dedicated servers offer a stronger, more flexible setup that actually holds up when things get busy.
 Here’s why they’re the better choice:

 Stability and uptime